 College of Letters & Science

-Committee of Advisors: Professors Givnish (Botany), Hotchkiss (Botany/Environmental Studies), Ives (Zoology), Strier (Anthropology), Vander Zanden (Center for Limnology/Zoology), Waller (Botany), Zedler (Botany/Environmental Studies)
+Committee of Advisors: Professors Givnish (Botany), Hotchkiss (Botany/Environmental Studies), Ives (Zoology), Strier (Anthropology), Townsend (Forest & Wildlife Ecology), Vander Zanden (Center for Limnology/Zoology), Waller (Botany)

-The major in biological aspects of conservation (BAC) is designed to provide students broad training in biological and related disciplines most relevant to conservation.
+The Biological Aspects of Conservation (BAC) major is designed to provide students broad training in the sciences and related disciplines most relevant to conservation.
 The program emphasizes knowledge across the basic sciences with special emphasis on organismal biology including natural history, whole organism biology, ecological interactions, and conservation biology.
 Aldo Leopold and Norman Fassett first initiated this major in the 1940s to prepare individuals for careers as game wardens, ranger naturalists, and museum workers.
 These opportunities continue and have expanded to include important jobs related to conserving rare species and habitats; public and private land management; conservation research; and work generally concerned with environmental protection, education, and sustainable management.
 The major is also recommended for those seeking a liberal education in the intrinsic values of natural resources and those preparing for graduate study in the rapidly developing field of conservation biology (e.g., the M.S.
 Program in Conservation Biology and Sustainable Development).

-Students in the BAC major should try to obtain at least one summer of practical field experience by working in conservation or by taking course work at a biological field station.
-Volunteer or paid internships are available to many state and national parks and forests, state departments of natural resources, and private conservation organizations like The Nature Conservancy, the International Crane Foundation, Audubon, etc. (see list at www.nelson.wisc.edu/education/internships.php).
+Students in the BAC major are encouraged to take field courses when possible (including suitable study abroad programs) and to gain additional experience via summer jobs and paid or unpaid internships.
+Internships are available at many state and National Parks and Forests, state departments of natural resources, and private conservation organizations like The Nature Conservancy, the International Crane Foundation, Audubon, etc. (see list at www.nelson.wisc.edu/education/internships.php).
 Students who wish to obtain academic credit for such an experience should arrange in advance to take a Directed Study (e.g., Botany or Zoology 699 course) under III.
-Other Electives) during or immediately after the internship.
+Other Electives during or immediately after the internship.
 A maximum of 10 credits of directed study (698, 699), senior honors thesis (681, 682), senior thesis (691,692), or internships (F&W Ecol 399, Zoology 677) will count toward the major.